Raul-Tenorio02/javaRE/README.md

 # Planned Features

-1. Refactoring with Streams, and other optimizations.
+1. Refactoring with Streams, and other optimizations (currently in progress).
 2. Frontend development (currently in progress).
 3. Database integration (currently in progress).
 4. Full web version using RESTful API concepts with Spring Boot and JPA/Hibernate (currently in progress).